shadowvzs/sort-table/README.md

   * jQuery
   * jQuery UI
   * Bootstrap (optional only for design)

+* ***Note:** you can rewrite easily with pure JS, because jquery-ui also use drag & drop events, only this project was already with jquery, so a lil was shorter this way.*

 * Description:
    * This is a work around for **cakePHP 3.7**, because normally we cannot use **ajax post request without form helper**